 Palaeolandscape implication: At this location two phases of wash-over sands were dated with the OSL technique.
 The lower layer was dated to around 1950 BC and the upper layer to around 1550 BC.
 In the upper part of the wash-over deposits, rest channels were found and the sandy infill was dated between ± 1400 and 875 BC.
 The age of the WA-4 rest channel is for stratigraphical reasons too old; probably displaced older organic material was dated.

-The sand displacement of the older wash-over phase can be related to the breaching of the coastal barrier between Assum-Uitgeest and Heemskerk which led to the formation of the main Oer-IJ tidal channel between Beverwijk-Heemskerk and the Assendelverpolders.
+The sand displacement of the older wash-over phase can be related to the breaching of the coastal barrier between Assum-Uitgeest and Heemskerk, which led to the formation of the main Oer-IJ tidal channel between Beverwijk-Heemskerk and the Assendelverpolders.
 The formation of dune phase B at the AW location might be related to the sand displacement of the upper wash-over layer of the Waldijk II location.

-<h1>Location Uitgeest-Dorregeest (UD)
+<h1>Location: Uitgeest-Dorregeest (UD)

-Table A2.4: 14C dates of ROB excavation Uitgeest-Dorregeest (UD).
-References: De Jong, 1983; Westerhoff et al., 1987.
+Table A2.4.
+14C dates of ROB excavation Uitgeest-Dorregeest (UD) (De Jong, 1983; Westerhoff et al., 1987)